DSLFoundry/mps-docxgen/README.md

 - generic types (the resulting AST is wrong in a very weird way)

 This caused many unresolved references and missing nodes, which took a lot of manual work to fix.
-TODO: file bug reports with JetBrans.
+TODO: file bug reports with JetBrains.

 Many samples require one or more files as input.
 These samples are provided in